bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-14-policy-validation.tocs_v2.md

-- Policy Validation
+- **Policy Validation**
-  - Performance Metric Evaluation
+  - **Performance Metric Evaluation**
-    The section explains evaluating policies using different performance metrics expressed as expectations over trajectory distributions in Markov decision processes (MDPs).
-It describes how policy evaluation outputs a state-dependent value function representing expected metric values and how large or continuous state spaces often require sampling for estimation.
-Key influencing factors include metric definitions, initial state distributions, and computational challenges in estimating rare-event metrics.
-For additional techniques on risk measures in MDPs, see [Risk-Averse Dynamic Programming for Markov Decision Processes](https://doi.org/10.1007/s10107-009-0307-3).
+    - Performance metrics for policies are expectations of trajectory metrics over state-action trajectories.
+    - Collision avoidance and portfolio investment examples illustrate evaluation of safety and return probabilities.
+    - Policy evaluation algorithms can compute value functions for any additive step-wise performance metric.
+    - Sampling methods estimate overall performance when state spaces are large or continuous.
+    - Accurate estimates and confidence intervals depend on sufficient sample size and high variance can occur with rare events.
+    - Relevant further reading: A. Ruszczyński, “Risk-Averse Dynamic Programming for Markov Decision Processes.”
+  - **Rare Event Simulation**
+    - Direct sampling can be inefficient when estimating rare event probabilities such as collisions.
+    - Importance sampling uses an alternative proposal distribution to generate informative samples and weight them for unbiased estimates.
+    - The optimal proposal distribution scales with the absolute value of the trajectory metric times the trajectory probability.
+    - Importance sampling can substantially reduce sample requirements by focusing on critical initial states or transitions.
-  - Rare Event Simulation
+    - For introduction to importance sampling, see J. A. Bucklew, *Introduction to Rare Event Simulation*.
-    This part discusses challenges in estimating metrics influenced by rare events, like collision probabilities, using direct sampling.
-It introduces importance sampling as an efficient alternative that samples from an alternative proposal distribution and reweights outcomes to provide unbiased estimates.
-The choice of proposal distribution influences estimator efficiency, and domain expertise guides its design.
-An extended introduction to rare event simulation is available in [Introduction to Rare Event Simulation](https://www.springer.com/gp/book/9780387009379) by Bucklew.
-  - Robustness Analysis
+  - **Robustness Analysis**
-    The section highlights the need to evaluate policy performance under model deviations due to differences between the planning and real-world environments.
-It recommends stress testing policies in diverse scenarios to assess sensitivity and suggests robust dynamic programming to optimize policies over sets of varying transition and reward models.
-Factors influencing robustness include model simplicity, fidelity, and computational considerations.
-Details on robust dynamic programming appear in [Robust Dynamic Programming](https://doi.org/10.1287/moor.1040.0115) by Iyengar.
+    - Policies can be evaluated on environments that deviate from the assumed optimization model to assess robustness.
+    - Stress testing includes evaluating policies under extreme but plausible scenarios to identify potential failure modes.
+    - Using simpler planning models can prevent overfitting but necessitates robust evaluation models for accurate assessment.
+    - Robust dynamic programming optimizes policies against a set of transition and reward models rather than a single model.
+    - Foundational paper: G. N. Iyengar, “Robust Dynamic Programming,” Mathematics of Operations Research, 2005.
-  - Trade Analysis
+  - **Trade Analysis**
-    This section covers studying tradeoffs between multiple competing performance metrics, such as safety versus operational efficiency in collision avoidance.
-It introduces the concept of Pareto optimality, defining policies not dominated by others across all metrics, and the Pareto frontier representing efficient tradeoffs.
-Varying policy parameters can map the space of achievable tradeoffs, aiding system design choices.
-Foundational insights on Pareto efficiency are discussed in [Vilfredo Pareto’s Economic Writings](https://www.econlib.org/library/Enc/bios/Pareto.html).
+    - Trade analysis studies how varying design parameters affect multiple competing objectives, e.g., safety vs. efficiency.
+    - Pareto optimal policies are those not dominated by any others across multiple performance metrics.
+    - Visualization of tradeoff curves enables informed selection of design points balancing safety and advisory frequency.
+    - Pareto frontiers assist in eliminating suboptimal policies and comparing policy generation methodologies.
+    - Classical concept: Vilfredo Pareto, Italian economist.
-  - Adversarial Analysis
+  - **Adversarial Analysis**
-    The section presents adversarial analysis that models an adversary selecting transitions to minimize policy performance while maximizing trajectory likelihood, transforming policy validation into a deterministic search problem.
-It defines an adversarial reward combining negative original reward with a log-likelihood term weighted by a parameter controlling focus on likely trajectories.
-The approach helps identify most likely failure trajectories for deeper safety insights.
-Adaptive stress testing techniques are detailed in [Adaptive Stress Testing of Airborne Collision Avoidance Systems](https://doi.org/10.1109/DASC.2015.7311370).
+    - Adversarial analysis models an adversary selecting transitions to minimize policy returns while maximizing trajectory likelihood.
+    - Transforming to adversarial MDPs allows use of dynamic programming or approximate solvers to find worst-case scenarios.
+    - Defining failure states can enable identification of most likely failure trajectories to evaluate system risk.
+    - Actions to mitigate failures include changing action/reward models, improving solvers, or not deploying unsafe policies.
+    - Methodologies exemplified by R. Lee et al., “Adaptive Stress Testing of Airborne Collision Avoidance Systems,” DASC 2015.
-  - Summary
+  - **Summary**
-    The summary recaps key methods for validating policies: performance evaluation via dynamic programming or simulation, confidence assessment using statistical or Bayesian methods, improved rare event estimation through importance sampling, robustness analysis against model uncertainties, tradeoff analysis for multi-objective optimization, and adversarial analysis for safety assessment.
-It synthesizes the chapter’s analytical tools for real-world deployment readiness.
-For further comprehensive survey on policy validation, see [A Survey of Algorithms for Black-Box Safety Validation](https://arxiv.org/abs/2005.02979).
+    - The chapter outlines methods for policy evaluation, sampling rare events, and assessing robustness to model errors.
+    - Standard error and Bayesian approaches quantify confidence in performance estimates.
+    - Importance sampling improves estimation efficiency for rare failure probabilities.
+    - Robust and adversarial analyses provide frameworks for stress testing and identifying failure modes.
+    - Trade analysis clarifies compromises among multiple objectives in system design.